Facility Use Guidelines

 All alcohol must be pre-approved by submitting an Campus Alcohol Permit to Conference & Event Services (CES).
 The Client must provide a copy of the completed Campus Alcohol Permit to the ARC Event Venue Managers.

-Alcohol may only be served by an approved, registered caterer or registered bar service.
+Alcohol may only be served by Olive and Vine.
 The server must have liquor liability and general liability insurance, and accept full responsibility for adhering to the contents of the alcohol permit and ensuring that guests consuming alcohol are at least 21 years of age and do not become intoxicated.
 Registered Student Organizations, with the exception of Graduate Student Organizations, are not allowed to have alcohol present at any event they host on campus.
-In some cases, security personnel, such as Aggie Hosts, may be required.
-See security information in the Security/Police section below.
+The ARC Event Venue Managers reserve the right to require security personnel, such as Aggie Hosts, whenever alcohol is being served.
+More information on Aggie Hosts can be found in the Security/Police section below.

 Please see below for more information on ARC Conference Center guidelines on alcohol delivery, storage, and service areas.